 3.5 Amendments and Waivers of Supply Contracts .
 ENA shall not amend, extend or cause the early termination of any Supply Contract without the prior written consent of Customer which survives the Term.

 3.6 New Contracts .
-Except for incremental Gas Contracts, Customer shall not enter, nor commit to enter, into any new Gas Supply Contract that will be effective during the Term to satisfy Customer's Gas Requirements without the prior consent of ENA; provided, however, that (a) Customer shall continue to diligently monitor its load patterns and forecasts during the Term, and (b) Customer shall be permitted to enter into, commit to enter into, or have in place any Gas supply, transportation or storage contract or any other commitments that would be effective after the end of the Term.
-Notwithstanding the foregoing, except as stipulated to or ordered by the MPSC, Customer shall not be permitted to utilize any such assets or contracts to reduce the amount of Gas it is required to take and purchase from ENA under the Gas Purchase Contract.
+Except for Gas Contracts needed to meet incremental supply needs over and above Customer Gas Requirements, Customer shall not enter, nor commit to enter, into any new Gas Supply Contract that will be effective during the Term to satisfy Customer's Gas Requirements without the prior consent of ENA, which shall not be unreasonably withheld; provided, however, that (a) Customer shall continue to diligently monitor its load patterns and forecasts during the Term, and (b) Customer shall be permitted to enter into, commit to enter into, or have in place any Gas Contract or any other commitments that would be effective after the end of the Term.
+Notwithstanding the foregoing clause (b), or Customer’s right to enter into incremental Gas Contracts outlined in the first sentence of this Section, except as stipulated with or ordered by the MPSC or, in the event Customer is required via stipulation or order to alter, amend or reduce the amount of its gas supply and/or transportation generally, Customer shall not be permitted to utilize any such assets or contracts to reduce the amount of Gas it is required to take and purchase from ENA under the Gas Purchase Contract.

 3.7 Customer Reporting Requirements .
 Customer promptly shall provide ENA during the Term with information relating to firm sales volume reductions attributable to Customer's merchant service unbundling efforts under which Customer customers convert from Customer merchant service to transportation service only.